-- 376. Defendants engaged in and continue to engage in "unlawful" business acts and practices under the Unfair Competition Law because Defendants took, accessed, intercepted, tracked, collected, or used the Plaintiffs' and Nationwide Classes' Private Information, including but not limited to their private conversations, personally identifiable information, financial and medical data, keystrokes, searches, cookies, browser activity and other data, and shared this information with each other, while also using this information to train Defendants' AI Products.
-Defendants' unlawful conduct is as follows: - Defendants scraped nearly the entire internet in order to train their AI Products, and in this process, Defendants accessed, and stole private conversations, personal information, and other private data from websites including Reddit, Twitter, TikTok, Spotify, YouTube, and other websites, without consent of the individuals.
+- 362. Defendants engaged in and continue to engage in "unlawful" business acts and practices under the Unfair Competition Law because Defendants took, accessed, intercepted, tracked, collected, or used Plaintiff's and Classes' Private Information, including but not limited to their private conversations, personally identifiable information, financial and medical data, keystrokes, searches, cookies, browser activity and other data, and shared this information with each other, while also using this information to train Defendants' AI Products.
+Defendants' unlawful conduct is as follows: - a) Web-Scraping and Interception of Communications, Private Information and Data:

+Defendants scraped nearly the entire internet in order to train their AI Products, and in this process, Defendants accessed, and stole private conversations, personal information, and other private data from websites including Reddit, Twitter, TikTok, Spotify, YouTube, and other websites, without consent of the individuals.
 Defendants' illegal web scraping violates privacy laws, and other laws outlined in this complaint.
-Defendants failed to register as data brokers under California law as required. - b) Defendants' Intercepted Communications and Accessed, Collected, and Tracked user activity, associated cookies, keystrokes and other Private Information through its ChatGPT technology integrated within hundreds of applications (including but not limited to Stripe, Snapchat, Expedia etc.) which were used to train Defendants' Products.
-Defendants' illegal tracking of such data, which is subsequently used to train Defendants' AI products violates privacy laws, California wiretapping law, and other laws outlined in this complaint.
+Defendants failed to register as data brokers under California law as required. - Defendants' Intercepted Communications and Accessed, Collected, and Tracked Private Information from Platforms Which Integrated ChatGPT: Defendants intercepted, tracked, and recorded communications, messages, chats, web activity, user activity, associated cookies, keystrokes and other Private Information through its ChatGPT technology integrated within hundreds of applications (including but not limited to Stripe, Snapchat, Expedia etc.) which were used to train Defendants' Products.
+Defendants' illegal tracking of such data, which is subsequently used to train Defendants' AI products violates privacy laws, California wiretapping law, and other laws outlined in this complaint. - c) OpenAI's Interception of Communications and Accessed, Collected, and Tracked